Assessing Mediational Processes Using Piecewise Linear Growth Curve Models with Individual Measurement Occasions: Discussion

 Third, we may not want to include all possible paths to construct a parsimonious model and avoid the potential collinearity issue.
 Although we recommend building the reduced model driven by specific research questions, it is still worth developing hypothesis testing for comparing the full model and reduced models, especially in an exploratory stage where even empirical researchers only have vague assumptions about causal relationships.
+In addition, the development of longitudinal mediation models that allow for penalization and regularization, either through $L_{1}$ norm (i.e., least absolute shrinkage and selection operator, LASSO \citep{Santosa1986LASSO}), or $L_{2}$ norm (i.e., ridge adjustment \citep{Hoerl1970Ridge1, Hoerl1970Ridge2}), or both (i.e., elastic net regularization \citep{Zou2005Elastic}), to automatically select the most important paths and/or shrink the estimates for highly correlated paths is an alternative solution to the issue of collinearity and overparameterization.
+For a specific research question, after the most important paths and then the most important mediated effects are identified, another possible future direction is to perform power analysis with these identified paths and more levels of sample size and provide some guidelines for future studies.